prtksrvtv/inv-proc-autom/README.md

   4- Upon running the program a window interface pops up thus easing up the use and anyone even with limited knowledge can use it

-  5- The program automatically drops the students which have appied for Transfer/ Leave in the academic year.
+  5- The program automatically drops the students which have applied for Transfer/ Leave in the academic year.
 This was a specific requirement from the client

   6- Program does multiple calculations and grouping on its own, thus eradicating the multiple edits if required in the google sheets file